The Black Tower (James novel): Adaptation

-It was produced for television by Anglia Television (now ITV Anglia) and released in the United Kingdom in 1985 as a mini-series with Roy Marsden in the role of Dalgliesh.
+It was produced for television by Anglia Television (now ITV Anglia) and released in the United Kingdom in 1985 as a drama with Roy Marsden in the role of Dalgliesh.
 The main filming location was Clavell Tower in Kimmeridge Bay, Swanage, Dorset.

-Another adaptation with Bertie Carvel in the titular role was part of the 2021 Channel 5 miniseries Dalgliesh.
+Another adaptation with Bertie Carvel in the title role was part of the 2021 Channel 5 drama Dalgliesh.